IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC Board will be responsible for conducting oversight of LLC's execution of its responsibilities, as described in {{llc-responsibilities}}.
 They have duties of loyalty, care, and good faith.
 This includes the responsibility to:

-* provide strategic direction for the LLC and to the Executive Director;
+* provide strategic direction for the LLC to the Executive Director;

-* hire, supervise, and manage the employment of the role of the Executive Director of LLC, including tasks such as hiring, termination, performance review, amendment of employment terms, the award of compensation and other requisite employment benefits or decisions;
+* hire, supervise, and manage the employment of the role of the Executive Director of the LLC, including tasks such as hiring, termination, performance review, amendment of employment terms, the award of compensation and other requisite employment benefits or decisions;

 * adopting any employee benefit plans;